Goshen Township Historical Society

 We greatly appreciate your interest in our museum and your desire to help build our collections.

 Please read donation information below.
-To read our policy on donations, please click here.
+To read our full donation policy, please click here.

 The Goshen Township Historical Society reserves the right to dispose of any materials it owns that are deemed by the Curator to be no longer appropriate and/or out-of-scope with the collection.
-Ultimate disposition may take the form of sale, exchange or discard, subject to the judgment of the Curator, acting with the approval of the Board of Trustees.
+Although de-assessioning is rare, the ultimate disposition may take the form of sale, exchange or discard, subject to the judgment of the Curator, acting with the approval of the Board of Trustees.